🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 SOUTHERN REEF ISLANDS:

-Bundeberg to Gladstone: 2 hrs.
+Bundaberg to Gladstone: 2 hrs.
 15 min

 Gladstone to Rockhampton: 1 hr.
 15 min.

-Rockhampton to MacKay: 4 hrs.
+Rockhampton to Mackay: 4 hrs.

 WHITSUNDAY ISLANDS:

-MacKay to Airlie Beach: 2 hrs.
+Mackay to Airlie Beach: 2 hrs.

-Airlie Beach to Shute Harbor: 15 min.
+Airlie Beach to Shute Harbour: 15 min.

-Shute Harbor to Townsville 4 hrs.
+Shute Harbour to Townsville: 3.5 hrs.

 TROPICAL NORTH ISLANDS: